 What the above client received from her sessions.

 - How to set boundaries

-- The realization that she was being manipulated by both her brother and her sister.
+- The realization that both her brother and her sister were manipulating her.

 - She learned that saying “No” was simply clear communication.

-- She learned to ask her legal help exactly what she needed from them.
+- She learned to ask her legal help precisely what she needed from them.

 - She could still get her needs met without raising her voice and yelling.

-A client will often come in with a very clear sense of what they need to do to reach their goal, and is looking for tools to accomplish it.
-A client who was in charge of a the disbursements of a large non-profit was becoming overwhelmed with his duties.
+A client will often come in with an evident sense of what they need to do to reach their goal and is looking for tools to accomplish it.
+A client who was in charge of the disbursements of a large non-profit was becoming overwhelmed with his duties.
 He needed to be grounded and to stop dissociating when the responsibilities became overwhelming.

 Here are some tools he learned.

 - How to use his breath to self-sooth.

 - To realize that he was not his thoughts.

 - To meditate for ten minutes in the morning and ten minutes at night.